 1257 Coneross Point Drive Seneca, SC 29678

 WELCOME HOME to the sound of a creek trickling over beautifully large rocks.
 The peace and serenity found here are priceless.
 Waterfront home with low Corp of Engineer lines is rare to find on Lake Hartwell and to also be able to take a short boat ride from the dock to open waters is a fisherman’s paradise too.
-In addition, the seller currently has an approved permit for a larger 24x24 dock, with a 20' gangplank.
+In addition, the seller currently has an approved permit for a larger 24x24 dock, with a 20' gangplank in a GREEN Zone.
 Don't wait on this one folks.
 This beautiful property consisting of 13.59 wooded acres next to a nice creek with waterfall is less than 10 miles from Clemson where many things are growing by leaps and bounds.
 Currently, this home also has a full unfinished basement that has concrete flooring and is framed for bedrooms and plumbed already for kitchen and bath, in addition, this space also has a separate HVAC system so heating and cooling are already in place and operable; along with an oversized 2 car garage at the basement level.
 On the main level, there is a 3-car garage for a total of 5 garages.
 This home will be a GREAT INVESTMENT or a wonderful family vacation home for the perfect get-a-way that we all need sometimes.

 Community - Seneca